perezpoz/perezpoz.github.io/docs/DDSPneuralformants.md

 ## Code

-Neural formant network code and pre-trained models will be made available shortly in our GitHub repositories.
+Source code and pre-trained models can be found following the instructions in [our repository][NF_link]

 <style type="text/css">
   .tg {